h00s/h00s/README.md

 ### Hi there 👋

-#### I'm a Fullstack Developer and DevOps working in Bjelovar, Croatia.
+#### I'm a Fullstack Developer and DevOps working in Daruvar, Croatia.

 ##### NOW